Skip to content

 Incident management and remediation

 Every alert must follow a structured process: qualification, investigation, decision (close or escalate), corrective action, and archiving.
-For AML-related alerts, this process includes a documented decision on whether to submit a Suspicious Activity Report (SAR) to the National Crime Agency (NCA).
+For AML-related alerts, this process includes a documented decision on whether to submit a Suspicious Matter Report (SMR) to AUSTRAC.

 Governance reporting

 Monitoring results must reach the board or audit committee at least quarterly.
-Senior management accountability under the Senior Managers and Certification Regime (SM&CR) means named individuals bear personal responsibility for the adequacy of the compliance monitoring framework.
+Under APRA's CPS 510 Governance and the AML/CTF Act, named senior managers bear personal responsibility for the adequacy of the compliance monitoring framework.

 Compliance monitoring tools: overview and comparison